Vix.cpp v2.7.0 is here Read the blog

 Add a query parameter

-Query parameters come after ? in the URL.
+Query parameters are values passed after ? in the URL.

 bash